rdfostrich/article-versioned-reasoning/content/related-work.md

 ## Related Work
 {:#related-work}

-### RDF Archiving

-TODO: Query atoms and storage policies

 ### Semantic Versioning

+{:.todo}
-TODO: SemVersion and MORE
+SemVersion and MORE

+{:.todo}
-TODO: wrong: SemVersion versions both A-Box and T-Box?
+wrong: SemVersion versions both A-Box and T-Box?

 ### Stream Reasoning

+{:.todo}
-TODO: say why it is different
+say why it is different

+### Ontology-Based Data Access

+{:.todo}
+Basics, and focus on OBQA